 - Biomass boiler

-Whitehall Farm Cottage is part of a wonderful period farmhouse in a beautiful setting in the Otter Valley just outside the market town of Honiton.
+Whitehall Farm Cottage is half of an historic farmhouse in a wonderful setting overlooking the Otter Valley in East Devon.

 The three bedrooms are all on the first floor.
 This is the main bedroom.
 All the rooms are just as stylish and have a calm feel to them.